selkamand/sigsim/README.md

 addressed using simulation experiments.

-**sigsim** simplifies creation of simulated datasets, where by ‘dataset’ we mean per-sample decompositions describing a tally of ‘mutations’ matching each ‘channel’ in a signature.
+**sigsim** simplifies creation of simulated datasets, where by ‘dataset’ we mean per-sample catalogues describing a tally of ‘mutations’ matching each ‘channel’ in a signature.

 To generate these datasets we first paramaterise a multinomial distribution based on a single mutational signature OR some combination